cilia-ford/ROS1-DEV/README.md

 add a readme
 add ros2-devcontaioner like admiring samples ,
-add about windows, codespaces, and linux support, explain the setup , ssh , docker build workflow, and so on .... explain the .env file things and everything else etc ... also explain ( yet to be added ) build tasks configurations... might also wanna add linting and batches for verifing features...
+add about windows, codespaces, and linux support, **explain the setup , ssh , docker build workflow, and so on** .... :: marked as must ~~explain the .env file things and everything else etc ...~~ dropped such setting ~~also explain ( yet to be added ) build tasks configurations... ~~ might also wanna add linting and batches for verifing features...